Scars unite new mom, son

 The procedure took only a few hours and "went beautifully," said Belfort, obstetrician/gynecologist-in-chief at Texas Children's Pavilion for Women.
 Kerres was able to carry to full term, and in September, baby Everett was born.

 Less than two weeks later, the whole family was back home in Illinois, celebrating their "very healthy" addition with a photo shoot.
-For one picture, Johnna Kerres held Everett belly-to-belly in order to show off their scars: Everett's from his surgery and hers from her c-section.
+For one picture, Johnna Kerres held Everett belly-to-belly in order to show off their scars from the surgery.

 "When I look at it, I just think of the journey to get there," Johnna Kerres said of the photo.
 "I think of the powerful love I have for my son, and I see his strength and resilience.